ahussein88/Forrest-Cover-Type-Classifcation/README.md

 This project contains 3 files and 1 folder:

 report.ipynb: This is the main file where I have performed my work on the project.covtype.data: The forest cover-type dataset.
-I have loaded this data in the notebook proposal.pdf : My detailed explaination of the project.
+I have loaded this data in the notebook
-export: Folder containing HTML and PDF version file of notebook.
 plots: Contains images of all the plots that are displayed in report.ipynb file.

 #### Performance Evaluation